markabella/portfolio-iro/_posts/2017-06-12-passion-programming.md

-﻿---
+---
 layout: post
 title: Passion for Programming
 ---

-<b>“You’re wrong and you’re crazy, but I fully support you.”</b>
+<h4>“You’re wrong and you’re crazy, but I fully support you.”</h4>

 My co-worker Valarie was joking and serious.
-I had just told her I was ending my state job to start a new career in software development.
+I had just told her I was ending my state job to start a new career as a software developer.

-Now I realize how crazy that might have seemed...
+Now I realize how crazy that might have seemed…

 <h4>A State Job</h4>
 In general, state workers’ number one value is security.
 With many government positions, you can attain civil service status.
 This means after a certain amount of time you would always have that position (unless you did something incredibly stupid to get fired).
 That’s why many covet the state job.
-You're virtually unfireable.
+You’re virtually unfireable.

 Not only that, but the benefits in California are amazing: healthcare and a generous pension.
 If you value security and benefits above all else, then you might find yourself at home in government position.
 To leave such a sacred position was blasphemy.